awarenales/psel-frontend/v2/src/services/api/data/comment.md

-trailing comma removed from initial-state.json line 41 due to problem related by vscode.
+trailing comma removed from initial-state.json line 41 vscode related it as a problem